AndyV773/pp4/README.md

 Included is:

 - A count of posts made by the user
-- An option to link to edit the profile if the users is the authorised owner of the profile
+- An option to link to the edit profile template if the user is the authorised owner of the profile
 - The user's image, bio, location and date joined
 - All post created by the user